elvis-epx/IoT/mpy/README.md

 (scale\_sensor and scale\_manager).

 The NetNowPeripheral class is for peripheral devices that only use ESP-NOW, not the regular Wi-Fi.
-The communicate only with their paired manager/forwarder.
+The communicate only with their paired manager/forwarder, and generally take the initiative of communication.
+These devices may sleep to save power.

 The NetNowCentral class is for central devices that use both ESP-NOW and regular Wi-Fi, and can forward data between the two realms.

-In the ESP-NOW realm, central devices receive packets from all paired peripherals, but only send back broadcast packets (which can be directed to a particular peripheral) since in ESP-NOW you need to peer with a device to send data to it, but you can receive from anyone.
-Sending to broadcast removes this limitation for the central device.
-(The peripheral device is supposed to communicate only with its central, so it only peers with the central, and the peer count limitation is not an issue.)
+These devices are expected to stay on all the time.

+In ESP-NOW, you need to register a peer to sent data to that peer, and the number of registered peers is limited.
+On the other hand, you can receive from anyone, as long as you don't use the ESP-NOW cryptography.

+Given this quirk, in our implementation the peripheral device registers the central device as a peer and sends packets directly to it, while the central device only sends broadcast packets (even if it is actually addressing a particular peripheral).
+This elides the peer count limit.

 ### Wi-Fi channels